Design4Good/mosaicc/notebooks/readme.md

 - Kaggle notebooks will be pubished
-- Archiving the anonymous copies
+- Archiving the anonymous copies here